stellargraph/stellargraph/demos/node-classification-graphsage/README.md

 ## Requirements
 All examples use Python 3.6 and the StellarGraph library.
-To install the StellarGraph library following the instructions at: https://github.com/stellargraph/stellargraph
+To install the StellarGraph library follow the instructions at: https://github.com/stellargraph/stellargraph

 Additional requirements are Pandas, Numpy and Scikit-Learn which are installed as depdendencies of the StellarGraph library.
 In addition Juptyer is required to run the notebook version of